GuzzoLM/TypeCaster/README.md

 ## Installation

-InMemoryDatabase runs on Windows, Linux, and macOS using [.NET Core](https://github.com/dotnet/core).
+TypeCaster runs on Windows, Linux, and macOS using [.NET Core](https://github.com/dotnet/core).

-You can install the InMemoryDatabase NuGet package from the .NET Core CLI using:
+You can install the TypeCaster NuGet package from the .NET Core CLI using:
 ```
 dotnet add package TypeCaster
 ```